joh120/hangman_game_py/README.md

 Challenges we ran into

-The words being guessed if was a word seperated by a space was not properly allowing the user to win even if all the characters they guessed were right.
+The words being guessed if was a word seperated by a space then the game was not allowing the user to win even if all the characters they guessed were right.
 This challenge was easily solved and the game now properly allow users to win the game if there guess all the characters correctly.